fallen-icarus/cardano-swaps/README.md

 The swaps can even be trustlessly composed with other p2p protocols.
 For example, Alice can use a swap to convert DJED to USDC, use the USDC to buy an options contract on the secondary market, and then immediately execute that contract, all in the same transaction.
 The transaction will fail if any of the intermediate steps fail.
-As this example, this trustless composition allows for a healthy and complex economy to form on Cardano - one with absolutely no required middle-men.
+No meta-logic is required to enforce trustless composition.
+As this example shows, this trustless composition allows for a complex economy to form on Cardano - one with absolutely no required middle-men.
+And since this trustless composition across protocols is something even TradFi doesn't have (ie, only the Wall Streets of the world have access to these compositions), the blockchain economy can possibly allow for even greater economic flexibility.

 ### Naturally Incentivized Liquidity

-Liquidity in cardano-swaps is an *emergent* property; it arises from the (healthy) incentives for users to provide liquidity with two-way swaps and arbitragers to compose complex swaps.
+Liquidity in Cardano-Swaps is a naturally *emergent* property; it arises from the (healthy) incentives for users to provide liquidity with two-way swaps and arbitragers to compose complex swaps.
 As long as the entry and exit swap pairs have enough liquidity, arbitragers can spread liquidity into less liquid swap pairs.
 As a bonus, **the very nature of *illiquidity* implies great arbitrage opportunities**.
 The more illiquid a swap pair, the greater the potential arbitrage profits.
 Providing liquidity and participating in arbitrage/market-making is permissionless, so anyone can create their own strategies/algorithms to provide liquidity or find the most profitable "path" through the sea of available swaps.

 Since stake pool operators are required to always be connected to the network, they are uniquely positioned to serve as arbitragers.
-It provides another potential source profit for all stake pools, including the small pool operator.
+It provides another potential source profit for all stake pools, including the small pool operator who rarely makes blocks.

 ##### The Contrived Example